 The state-by-state inequality

-A federally identical Medicaid program produces a 6.7× differential in personal allowances based purely on geography, $30 in Alabama vs. $200 in Alaska, for residents with otherwise identical incomes, identical facility costs, and identical Medicare premiums.
-Two Medicaid recipients in NFs across state lines from each other can have radically different monthly personal funds.
+A federally identical Medicaid program produces a roughly sixfold differential in personal allowances based purely on geography, $30 in Alabama versus $200 in Alaska, for residents with otherwise identical incomes, identical facility costs, and identical Medicare premiums.
+Two Medicaid recipients in nursing facilities across a state line from each other can have radically different monthly personal funds.

 Counter-arguments